-Research, published in the Journal of the American Osteopathic Association, reports that diary products may be linked with higher risk of prostate cancer.
+Research, published in the Journal of the American Osteopathic Association, reports that dairy products may be linked with higher risk of prostate cancer.

 Prof Tom Sanders, Professor emeritus of Nutrition and Dietetics, King’s College London, said: